 4. RT Service Pack Slipstream box will be opened.
 Here, just input the Service Pack file for Windows 7 by clicking the Browse button on the left and navigating to the SP1 file.
 Click on the Start button.

 5. Wait for a few minutes until you see the Proceed button.
 Click on the Proceed button to start loading the image and other things.
-Once done, switch to Task tab.
+Once done, switch to the Task tab.

 6. Under the Task tab, select ISO Bootable option and then switch to ISO-Bootable tab.

 7. Here, select Create Image option in Mode drop-down list.
 If you want to directly burn the files to a DVD, please select Direct Burn option in the Mode drop-down list.
-In this guide, we have selected Create Image option.
+In this guide, we have selected the Create Image option.

 8. Click on the Make ISO button and choose a location to save your ISO file.
 Your Windows 7 SP1 ISO image should be ready in a while.